 In terms of why lenders do not like lending where this arrangement is in place, it is mainly because there are concerns that this structure could be considered contrived, and thus fall foul of HMRC anti-avoidance legislation.
 (In a nutshell, they are worried it could be a tax avoidance scheme!)
-If this happens, the borrower may well find themselves with a large tax bill which they are unable to cover.
+If this happens, the borrower may well find themselves with a large tax bill which they cannot cover.

-I have an existing Beneficial Interest Company Trust and I need a re/mortgage… What do I do?
+I have an existing Beneficial Interest Company Trust, and I need a re/mortgage… What do I do?

 Firstly, don’t panic!
 If you have a historic Beneficial Trust in place, or something similar, there are lenders that will consider your application.
 I would strongly recommend speaking to a mortgage broker, such as Mortgages for Business, to help guide you through the application and put your case to the lenders to find the right product for your situation.

 24th November 2022